 You can also try to get free PI leads from other firms in the area who may not handle personal injury law.
 For example, let’s say a lot of inquiries come through to your firm about lemon law, not personal injury law.
 If you build a connection with a local lemon law attorney, you can send that firm your lemon law leads while your contact connects you with the personal injury leads he or she receives.

 Referrals are one of the best ways to consistently receive personal injury leads for free, but the volume isn’t high enough to sustain most PI law firms.

 Option #4: Consider Lead Generation

 Spoiler alert: working with a lead provider is not a way to get free PI leads.
 It can be one of the most affordable options, however.
-Realistically speaking, it’ll be impossible for your personal injury firm to only generate free leads.
-A lead provider can supplement your current marketing options at an economical rate.
+Realistically speaking, it’ll be impossible for your personal injury firm to only generate free personal injury leads.
+A lead provider can supplement your current personal injury marketing options at an economical rate.
 Our personal injury clients have an average cost per case of $800.
 With average legal fees from personal injury cases typically hitting $10,000+, lead generation is one of the most profitable marketing options for PI firms.